The Jewish Sanhedrin Bungled Jesus’ Case!

 Eusebius: Thank you!
 Thank you!
 It is such a pleasure to be here!
 I want to assure you that I will not say anything nasty about Athanasius even though it sure wouldn’t hurt to tell the truth about him.
 If I thought his ego could take it, I’d give you an earful!
 Instead of talking about him let’s talk about how wonderful it is to have the authority to enforce truth and stamp out error!
 History reveals that was the privilege and responsibility of the Jewish Sanhedrin and of the new and improved Christian Sanhedrin too!
 Yes, I know there are some who would disagree that there even IS a Christian Sanhedrin but let’s talk about it.

-Church Councils Are Like the Sanhedrin!
+Church Councils Are the Christian Sanhedrin!

 Let me remind you that the word Sanhedrin simply means assembly or council and in Israel it had a lot of clout!
 It had 70 members who met at the Temple pretty much every day except the Sabbath and what they said was LAW!
 The members of the Sanhedrin were the undisputed rulers of religious life and of the Temple in Jerusalem.
 Most people knew was not a good idea to get on the wrong side of the Sanhedrin!
 Things in Israel generally ran smoothly under their rule and no one dared resist their authority, at least not until Jesus stepped on the scene!
 He made a habit of challenging their authority and sometimes He even opposed them on their own turf and they hated Him for it!